 Engagement of consultants

 In the event of the Council engaging the services of consultants, these Contract Procedure Rules will apply where relevant, and subject to approved exemptions set out in the Financial Regulations.

+Publication of Contracts Awarded

+As per Public Contracts Regulations 2015 Reg 112, the council will publish on Contracts Finders contracts awarded over £25,000.